mitch-pan/aws-open5gs-ngfw-n6/open5gs_ueransim.md

 ```

-Replace the public IP address with the one from your output, and connect to the Ubuntu server.
+Use the output values from your terraform run to connect to the different Ubuntu servers and the NGFW.

 ### Install open5GS on Ubuntu-EPC